-Public transportation is SAFE in South Korea.
+Public transportation is safe in South Korea.
 And ultra comprehensive.
 It is also cheap – like most things in South Korea.

-No less then SIX of South Korea’s city’s come complete with their own metro systems.
+No less than six of South Korea’s city’s come complete with their own metro systems.
 These are new, cheap, clean, and hassle-free services.

-Public transport in South Korea is efficient and cheap too.
-Seoul’s metro system travels WAY outside of the actual city, allowing you to explore further afield.
+Other public transport in South Korea is efficient and cheap too.
+Seoul’s metro system travels way outside of the actual city, allowing you to explore further afield.

 Buses in the cities and towns are safe but can be slow because of traffic.
 They can also be a little hard to figure out without some hangul skills under your belt.
 Do some research on routes or go to tourist information to learn about popular routes.

-As for getting AROUND the country of South Korea, the train network is pretty good.
-It gets you to and from big (and small) cities but it can’t go everywhere.
-It is however cheap, clean and safe.
-There are a few high-speed routes as well and these are, obviously, pretty quick, too.
+As for getting around the country of South Korea, the train network is pretty good.
+It is cheap, clean and safe.
+There are a few high-speed routes as well.

-Long distance buses go everywhere else that the trains don’t.
+Long-distance buses go everywhere else that the trains don’t.
 These aren’t always the newest or safest way to get around.
-Plus, the drivers speed, which can be a BIT scary.
-If you don’t want to fear for your life, don’t sit at the front.
+Plus, the drivers speed, which can be a bit scary.

 Is the food in South Korea safe?

 All Korean food is super tasty.
 But it can be very spicy, very strong, and very meaty.
-Being a vegetarian in South Korea is going to be PRETTY tricky – trust us.
+Being a vegetarian in South Korea is going to be pretty tricky.

 - Be careful with seafood.
-Make sure it’s FRESH if you have it.
-Stuff that’s been sitting around for a while can not only make you ill but give you proper food poisoning, which will basically put you out of action for at least a day.
+Make sure it’s fresh if you have it.
 For instance, eating seafood late at night might mean you’re eating food that’s past its prime.

 - And another thing that makes you ill is not washing your hands.
-Seriously, WASH YOUR HANDS.
 If you aren’t already doing this before you eat, we want to know: why?!

-If you like food, and you’re a carnivore, you’re going to have A LOT of fun trying out all the food in South Korea.
-We’re not going to lie, it IS hard being a vegetarian in South Korea.
-Meat is MAINLY what’s on offer and it might mean relying on Western restaurants.
+If you like food, and you’re a carnivore, you’re going to have a lot of fun trying out all the food in South Korea.

 As for keeping healthy and not getting ill, just try to go to places that seem to be busy and avoid stuff that looks dirty.
 Simple as that.